usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Given the importance of discovery to the successful implementation of a ZTA, we initially deployed it to continuously observe the environment and use those observations to audit and validate the documented baseline map on an ongoing basis.
 Because we had instantiated the baseline environment ourselves, we already had a good initial understanding of it.
 However, we were able to use the discovery tools to audit and validate what we deployed and provisioned, correlate known data with information reported by the tools, and use the tool outputs to formulate initial zero trust policy, ultimately ensuring that observed network flows correlate to static policies.

-As we continue to develop additional ZTA builds, we do so with the understanding that there is no single approach for migrating to ZTA that is best for all enterprises and the recognition that ZTA is a set of concepts and principles, not a set of technical specifications that can be complied with.
+The builds described in this document are examples with the understanding that there is no single approach for migrating to ZTA that is best for all enterprises; ZTA is a set of concepts and principles, not a set of technical specifications that can be complied with.
 The objective, instead, is continuous improvement of access control processes and policies in accordance with the principles of ZTA.

 Collaborators and Their Contributions
 -------------------------------------